How to avoid parking tickets for NYC curb cuts, sidewalks, and driveways

 FREE Download

 Joe walked out of his house on a rainy Tuesday.
-He was late for his doctor’s appointment.
-To his dismay, there was a car parked in front of his driveway blocking his chariot from entering the roadway.
+Above all, he was late for his doctor’s appointment.
+To his dismay, a car parked in front of his driveway blocked his chariot from entering the roadway.

 What was Joe to do?
-Should he call the police?
+As a result, should he call the police?
 Call a tow truck?
-Where were the Warriors when you need ’em?
+Where were the Warriors when you needed them?

 Hello Larry I have question to ask currently the car garages are being use and people have been blocking it over night and it’s hard to ask them to move there vehicle(s).
 I want you to see online about what can I do.
 The address is 294 Hooper Street, Brooklyn, NY.
 It’s seems like I been getting blocked all the time.
 Thanks.